 Groundwater from both deep and shallow aquifer systems is collected from clusters of monitoring wells throughout the State.
 The monitoring well network design is intended to provide adequate coverage both geographically and geologically for a complete characterization of ambient groundwater quality.

-The Division of Water Quality's Land Application Program regulates the land-based disposal of wastewater and residuals generated by Concentrated Animal Feeding Operations, single family residences, industrial processes, municipalities, groundwater remediation, and certain other activities.
+The Division of Water Resources' Land Application Program regulates the land-based disposal of wastewater and residuals generated by Concentrated Animal Feeding Operations, single family residences, industrial processes, municipalities, groundwater remediation, and certain other activities.
 At each permitted facility where groundwater monitoring is required, a network of monitoring wells is installed at the review and compliance boundaries.
 A single monitoring well is also installed in the up-gradient direction of the groundwater flow that serves as a background quality well.

 The objective of monitoring conducted under the Groundwater Contamination Incident Management Program are to determine water quality standards attainment, identify sources of contamination, and monitor compliance with requirements for remediation at sites where groundwater has been contaminated in violation of the groundwater standards in 15A NCAC 2L.

-Depending on the nature and source of the contamination, the incident may be managed by the Division of Waste Management or the Aquifer Protection Section of the Division of Water Quality.
+Depending on the nature and source of the contamination, the incident may be managed by the Division of Waste Management or the Aquifer Protection Section of the Division of Water Resources.
 The Division of Waste Management is responsible for managing most contaminated sites caused by industrial activities, spills, dumping, and hazardous waste disposal.
-The Division of Water Quality is responsible for contamination due to agricultural activities, land application of wastewaters and residuals (including animal waste), and naturally-occuring contamination.
+The Division of Water Resources is responsible for contamination due to agricultural activities, land application of wastewaters and residuals (including animal waste), and naturally-occuring contamination.